wenqiang-gu/scn-vertex/README.md

 ### Data Format

-The input data should be stored in `.npz` format with the following fields:
+The input data should be stored in [ROOT](https://root.cern/) format with the following fields:

 - `coords`: shape `[N, 3]` — 3D spatial coordinates of each point
 - `features`: shape `[N, C]` — per-point features (e.g., charge)